nulib-ds/arcgis_online/index.md

       <br>

 ### **Workshop Goal**
 > This workshop is meant to serve as an introduction to esri's ArcGIS Online web-based browser.
 It's a simple workshop, where you should be able to replicate some of the steps we cover today.
+You'll also learn about NU's GIS resources, services, and where you can find support for your projects.

 <br>
   <br>